ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 - No finite end to the project

-### Our chosen methodology
+### Agile - Our chosen methodology

-In light of the strengths and weaknesses of both methodologies, we decided...
+In light of the strengths and weaknesses of both methodologies, we decided to use the Agile approach for our project development.

 <div align="center">